jacobhilton/first_name_generator/README.md

 Mrpywytzyhlyyp
 Aplsiavmlqowgxo

-Here are some examples generated using a creativity of 2:
+Using a creativity of 2 seems to work as a reasonable compromise:

 Titiso
 Lisreqrt